PolyPasswordHasher/PolyPasswordHasher-C/README.md

-  gfshare_ctx *share_context;    // this is a pointer to the libgfshare engine uint8 threshold;               // the threshold set to the libgfshare engine uint8 available_shares;        // this is the number of available shares uint8 is_unlocked;             // this is a boolean flag indicating whether
+  gfshare_ctx *share_context;    // this is a pointer to the libgfshare engine uint8 threshold;               // the threshold set to the libgfshare engine uint8 available_shares;        // this is the number of available shares uint8 is_bootstrapped;             // this is a boolean flag indicating whether
                                  //  the secret is known.
   uint8 *AES_key;                // a randomly generated AES key of SHARE_LENGTH
   uint8 *secret;                 // secret data, generated at initialization